ibm-cloud-docs/speech-to-text/basic-request.md

 -   The examples use the default language model, `en-US_BroadbandModel`.

 [Understanding recognition results](/docs/services/speech-to-text?topic=speech-to-text-basic-response) describes the service's response for these examples.

+## Usage requirements
+{: #basic-request-usage}

+Consider the following basic usage requirements when you make a speech recognition request:

+-   Method names are case-sensitive.
+-   HTTP request headers are case-insensitive.
+-   HTTP and WebSocket query parameters are case-sensitive.
+-   JSON field names are case-sensitive.
+-   All JSON response content is in the UTF-8 character set.

+Also consider the following service-specific requirements:

+-   You need to specify only the input audio.
+All other parameters are optional.
+-   If you specify an invalid query parameter or JSON field as part of the input, the response includes a `warnings` field that describes the invalid argument.
+The request succeeds despite any warnings.

 ## Sending audio with a request
 {: #basic-request-audio}